shouya/gximemo/README.md

 Use `parseToRuleList` to convert a specification string into rule pairs.
-And then use `parse`, fed with the text to be parsed, rule map build from rule pairs, and the starting rule name, to generate a match result.
+And then use `parse`, fed with the text to be parsed, rule map build from rule pairs, and the starting rule name, to generate the result of matching.

 ### Demonstration
 A demonstration of the GxiMemo language spec conversion has been shown